CFINE’s Annual Symposium 2022

 - Present 4 measures of the impact of socio-historical, socio-cultural, and socio-structural racial barriers on Black couples’ efforts to establish and sustain romantic unions.

-- Describe 2 clinical skills to see, name and work with whiteness, racism and internalized racism in their work with Black couples.
+- Describe 2 clinical skills to see, name and work with whiteness, racism and internalized racism in your work with Black couples.

 - Discuss 2 accountability moments to support couples when oppressive patterns are recreated within the relationship.